5 Email Marketing Mistakes That Are Killing Your Conversion Rate

 Solution:

 Strike a balance in your email content.
-Mix promotional emails with valuable content, such as tutorials, tips, industry news, or engaging stories.
-Providing helpful, relevant information builds trust and keeps your audience engaged over the long term.
+Integrate promotional emails with beneficial content including tutorials and tips together with industry news and interesting stories.
+Helpful relevant information generates trust and maintains audience engagement throughout the long term.

 9. Neglecting Win-Back Campaigns